The Admission Review

 - Non-LDS applicants are required to abide by the Code of Honor and should review it thoroughly prior to applying.
 Interviews for non-LDS applicants are conducted by an LDS bishop.

 - Cumulative un-weighted high school grade point average (GPA)

 - AP or IB classes

-- GED, COMPASS or Accuplacer scores (*required of students from home, private, charter school, and non-nationally accredited public school programs in place of the high school GPA)
+- GED or COMPASS scores (*required of students from home, private, charter school, and non-nationally accredited public school programs in place of the high school GPA)

 Testing Requirements and Academic Minimums

 New freshmen and transfer students with less than 24 credits completed by the application deadline must take the ACT or SAT.

 Since students often improve after taking the ACT or SAT a second time, we encourage students to test more than once.
 Mid-junior year of high school is a good time to begin testing.
 To learn more about the ACT or SAT tests or to sign up, please visit www.act.org or www.sat.org.
 BYU-Idaho will use the highest score submitted prior to the application deadline.